Single cell tracking with napari#

 roots = {k: root(k) for k in full_graph.keys()}

-The Tracks layer enables the vertices of the tracks to be colored by user specified properties.
-Here, we will create a property which represents the root_id of each tree, so that cells with a common ancestor are colored the same:
+The Tracks layer enables the vertices of the tracks to be colored by user specified features.
+Here, we will create a feature which represents the root_id of each tree, so that cells with a common ancestor are colored the same:

 Visualizing the tracks with napari#